underscoreio/essential-slick/src/pages/6-joins.md

 This produces the same query when we joined using `sender`.

 You'll see plenty of examples of this style of join.
-They look straight-forward to read, and are natural to write.
+They look straightforward to read, and are natural to write.
 The cost is that Slick has to translate the monadic expression down to something that SQL is capable of running.